zon-dev/zinc/README.md

 ----

-Zinc is a high-performance web framework written in Zig.
+Zinc is a framework written in pure Zig with a focus on high performance, usability, security, and extensibility.

 A basic example:
 ```zig